Jollywatt/typst-fletcher/docs/manual.typ

 === Mark objects

-A _mark object_ is a dictionary withm, at the very least, a `draw` entry containing the CeTZ objects to be drawn on the edge.
+A _mark object_ is a dictionary with, at the very least, a `draw` entry containing the CeTZ objects to be drawn on the edge.
 Marks are translated and scaled to fit the edge; the mark's center should be at the origin, and the stroke's thickness is the unit length.
 For example, here is a basic circle mark: